sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

  0.809722  0.554337  0.859173  0.652899
 ```

 This is not what we're looking for.
 Instead, we can use the broadcasting operator when calling our function.
-The dot `.` operator will go just after our function call, and before the arguments:
+The dot `.` operator will go just after our function call and before the opening parenthesis `(` for our arguments:

 ##### **Code**
 ```Julia